Published: 20 May 2020

-Four companies funded by NIHR put their pitch into practice at an audience of investors and industry in one of two live-streamed showcases, hosted by the Knowledge Transfer Network last month (28 & 30 April).
+Four companies funded by NIHR put their pitch into practice at an audience of investors and industry in one of two live-streamed showcases, hosted by the Knowledge Transfer Network last month (28 and 30 April).

 The Health Investment Showcases 2020 were the culmination of a programme to prepare innovators with promising ventures, spanning some of the most pressing healthcare market needs, for progression to the critical stage of attracting investors.

 Director of NIHR’s i4i programme Martin Hunt said: “The life sciences sector is one of the UK’s greatest assets.
 The Health Investment Showcases provided an important gathering of innovators, investors and other stakeholders – working collaboratively across funders towards de-risking disruptive technologies, to accelerate innovation into the NHS and the wider market for increased patient benefit.”

 The investment readiness programme, delivered by experts and entrepreneurs experienced in raising investment, preceded the Health Investment Showcases.

 Companies based in the UK who had received funding from NIHR i4i, SBRI Healthcare or Innovate UK, and who were considering raising seed or series A investments between £100,000 and £2 million in the near future, were eligible to apply.